With: Christopher Krovatin

 First off, as a dude, I had to get in the mindset of a young woman dealing with sex.
 Society has applied all these ugly, stupid rules to male versus female sexuality—stud and slut, the horny beast and the precious princess, et cetera—so it was easy to decide I was just going to sweep all of those off the table in writing Fiona.

 I realized how lazy this was when my editor came to me saying I needed to rewrite several scenes due to them having a male gaze.
 By deciding I would write Fiona as regarding sex like a dude would, I was actually playing into the hands of every horrible stereotype I was trying to avoid.
 Fiona hadn’t spent her whole life bombarded by the same messages piled on young men.
 My depictions were unfair and unrealistic, especially given that I was writing characters in their teens, who are finally entering a world where sex is all too real.
+If you’re new to ‘sex’ and want to spice things up, you could purchase VigRX Plus online which is a male enhancement pill which works magic!

 Next, there was the question of explicitness.
 If a character’s unafraid of sex, and if you’re trying to avoid all the tired nonsense about how the earth moved, then you should just show all the bare mechanics of sex, right?
 Better to teach young readers the real deal than fill their heads with atmospheric fantasy.